-Italy’s Amalfi Coast is one of the most stunning drives in Europe; at once breathtakingly beautiful and slightly terrifying.
+Italy’s Amalfi Coast drive is one of the most stunning coastal roads in Europe.
+It’s both breathtakingly beautiful and, at the same time, slightly terrifying.
 Around every hairpin bend on the sea-side of the winding corniche is a view more spectacular than the one before.

-Countless tour buses pass within a hair’s breadth on the narrow ribbon of road but fortunately, Hugo, the owner of the little blue Fiat we’re squashed into, is a skilful driver.
-And he’s keen to preserve his paintwork…
+As we zig-zag our way down the coast, tour buses pass within a hair’s breadth on the narrow ribbon of road, nippy Vespers weave their way through the traffic and locals hoot their horns impatiently.
+Fortunately, Hugo, the owner of the little blue Fiat we’re squashed into, is a skilful driver and he’s keen to preserve his paintwork…

 Li Galli Isles on the left and Positano right